Linda-Agesa/French--Autolib-Car-Sharing-Service/README.md

 >   - Sampling
 >   - Hypothesis testing
 >   - Prediction
 >8.
-Challenging the solution
+Evaluation of the solution
 >9.
-Evaluation of the solution
+Summary of findings
 >10.
-Summary of findings
+Conclusions
 >11.
-Conclusions
+Recommendation
+>12.
+Next Steps